pine-vm/pine/implement/Pine.Core/Elm/ElmCompilerInDotnet/elm-compiler-implementation-guide.md

 + Constraining the type of a parameter from an open record to a closed record.
 + Constraining a parameter from a type class like `number` to a concrete type like `Int`.

+## Compilation Stages

+### Canonicalization

+#### Input to Canonicalization

+The input to canonicalization is a tree of ‘package units’ where the root unit is the application, and the next level of units are the packages directly imported by the application.
+Each of these units contains a set of Elm modules.

+We could not input all modules in a flat set, because that could lead to name clashes when module namespaces are used by multiple different modules in the dependency tree.

+The module contents are modeled as the parsed Elm syntax.

+#### Output from Canonicalization

+The module contents returned from canonicalization use the same Elm module syntax model as the input.
+Also, despite exchanging names within the syntax nodes, canonicalization returns the same locations and ranges, so that the following compilation stages can produce error messages aligned with the source layout.

+The module syntax models returned by canonicalization do not contain any import statements or exposing lists, since these are no longer necessary after this stage.

+Where necessary to avoid name clashes between transitively imported packages, canonicalization adds prefixes to module namespaces.
+To optimize readability during inspection, prefixes are added only where necessary.
+Different versions of packages in a dependency diamond do not force prefixing, since the contents of the actually used modules can still be the same.

+Besides canonicalizing references in module contents, the canonicalization stage also produces errors like ‘Name Error’ and ‘Name Clash’, including the source ranges to render error messages in the right places.

 ## Future Exploration

 ### Future Exploration - Monomorphizing Extensible Records